FusionAuth/terraform-provider-fusionauth/docs/resources/system_configuration.md

 * `usage_data_configuration` - (Optional)
   * `enabled` - (Optional) Whether or not FusionAuth collects and sends usage data to improve the product.
 * `webhook_event_log_configuration` - (Optional)
+  * `enabled` - (Optional) Whether or not FusionAuth should create Webhook Event Logs.
+When `true` FusionAuth will create an event log for each webhook event and an attempt log for each attempt at sending the event to a webhook.
   * `delete` - (Optional)
     * `enabled` - (Optional) Whether or not FusionAuth should delete the webhook event logs based upon this configuration.
-When true the webhookEventLogConfiguration.delete.numberOfDaysToRetain will be used to identify webhook event logs that are eligible for deletion.
+When `true` the webhook_event_log_configuration.delete.number_of_days_to_retain will be used to identify webhook event logs that are eligible for deletion.
 When this value is set to false webhook event logs will be preserved forever.
     * `number_of_days_to_retain` - (Optional) The number of days to retain webhook event logs.